EwaSzyszka/PyCon-Balkan-CFP/README.md

 ## Sign Lanaguage Alphabet Recognition with Python
 Welcome to the workshop in which will delve into basics of Sign Lanaguage Recognition in Keras.
 We will first introduce Convolutional Neural Networks and see what are the basic building blocks of them, next we will look at the Sign Language Alphabet Recognition project as an example of Neural Network Implementation.
-After this workshop you will be familiar with the basic Neural Network terminology and you will build an understanding of a sample Neural Network Architecture, namely the VGG architecture.
-At the end of this document there is a vocabulary list, which you are free to refer to at any point, as well as there is a list of further literature provided if you are interested in furthering your understanding.
+After this workshop you will be familiar with the basic Neural Network terminology and you will build an understanding of a sample Neural Network Architecture, namely the [VGG-16 architecture](https://arxiv.org/pdf/1409.1556.pdf).
+At the end of this document there is a glossary list, which you are free to refer to at any point.
+For those interested in pursuing further their adventure with Convolutional Neural Nets there is a short suggested literature list provided at the end as well.

 ### What are Convolutional Neural Networks